2100, Program Authorization and Services

 Long-Acting Reversible Contraceptives (LARCs) – Methods of contraception that are effective for an extended period without requiring user action.
 LARCs include intrauterine devices (IUDs) and subdermal contraceptive implants.

-Medicaid – The Texas Medical Assistance Program, a joint federal and state program provided for in Texas Human Resources Code Chapter 32 and subject to Title XIX of the Social Security Act, 42 U.S.C. §1396 et seq
+Medicaid –The Texas Medical Assistance Program, a joint federal and state program provided in Texas Human Resources Code Chapter 32 subject to Title XIX of the Social Security Act, 42 U.S.C.
+Section1396, et seq.
+Reimburses for health care services delivered to low-income clients who meet eligibility guidelines.

-Minor – In accordance with the Texas Family Code, a person under 18 years of age who is not and has not been married or who has not had the disabilities of minority removed for general purposes (i.e., emancipated).
+Minor –In accordance with the Texas Family Code, a person under 18 years old who is not and has not been married or who has not had the disabilities of minority removed for general purposes (i.e., emancipated).
+In this policy manual, “minor” and “child” may be used interchangeably.

 Monthly Voucher Packet – Required forms (B-13X, 4116 and Data Management) to request reimbursement for the categorical contract.

-Outreach – Activities that are conducted with the purpose of informing and educating the community about services and increasing the number of individuals served.
+Outreach – Activities that are conducted with the purpose of informing and educating the community about services and increasing the number of people served.

-Program Income – Money that is collected directly by the contractor, subcontractor or provider for services provided under the contract award (that is, patient co-pay fees and donations).
+Program Income – Money that is collected directly by the grantee, subgrantee or provider for services provided under the contract award (client copay fees and donations).

 Referral – The process of directing or redirecting a medical case or a person to an appropriate specialist or agency for information, help or treatment.